Your Guide to Reaching Lago di Braies: The Starting Point of the Alta Via 1

 By Car

-Distance: ~370 km | Time: 4 h
+Distance: ~370 km | Time: 4 hours

 Route: Milan → Verona → Trento → Bolzano → Bressanone → Val Pusteria → Braies Valley → Lago di Braies

-Scenic highway drive through Northern Italy and South Tyrol.
+Enjoy a scenic highway drive through Northern Italy and South Tyrol.

 By Public Transport

-Train from Milano Centrale to Bolzano or Bressanone.
+Take a train from Milano Centrale to Bolzano or Bressanone.

 Continue by regional train to Villabassa or Dobbiaco.